Code-Institute-Submissions/milestone_2_rpoas/README.md

 x Order by asc/desc year
-x How do I show photos that don't have year/location info? x Style photos (hover)
+x How do I show photos that don't have year/location info? x Style photos (hover) x How do I search when there's more than one location?
 - Operate Gallery with keyboard
-- How do I search when there's more than one location?
 - Can select list be creating automatically?

 ### Events